 The best diets, and the ones that are most successful, aren’t diets at all – they’re lifestyle choices that works to incorporate healthier foods and shuns processed foods.
 Deprivation is one of the leading causes of yo-yo dieting and is entirely unhealthy for one’s body to maintain.

 Find the best lifestyle choice for you and focus on how your body feels and its signs.
 Are you thirsty instead of hungry?
 Are you actually hungry or are you just bored?
 These are some of the first questions to ask so you can begin to intuitively eat the way your body requires.

-All information and statistics provided by U.S. News & World Report.
+All information and statistics provided in 2017 by U.S. News & World Report.